roba90/octet/Rob_Allen_Project_Report.md

 In conclusion the things I changed within the game code were:

-Speed of invaderers
+Speed of invaderers,
-Speed of ship
+Speed of ship,
-Invaderer image
+Invaderer image,
-Ship image
+Ship image,
-Missile image
+Missile image,
-Bomb image
+Bomb image,
-Whoosh sound
+Whoosh sound,
-Bang sound
+Bang sound,
-Array of enemies = top layer were stationary
+Array of enemies = top layer were stationary,
-Movement controls to A,S,W,D and included up and down functions within this Background colour
+Movement controls to A,S,W,D and included up and down functions within this, Background colour,
-Background image using CSV
+Background image using CSV,
-Game over when sprites reach the bottom of the screen Number of lives
+Game over when sprites reach the bottom of the screen, Number of lives,
-Position of ‘Score’ and ‘Lives’ to top right
+Position of ‘Score’ and ‘Lives’ to top right,
-Fragment shader
+Fragment shader.

 In the end I went for a Pokémon themed game with Pikachu as the invaderer, Ash Ketchum as the ship and scenes from the game as the background.